SPTHvx/SPTH/antivirus/LLMarshal/README.md

 in the future
 [Mikko Hypponen seems to agree](https://thenextweb.com/news/mikko-hypponen-5-biggest-ai-cybersecurity-threats-2024) and implicitly [Mustafa Suleyman](https://www.the-coming-wave.com/) discussed these ideas.
 Therefore, I show a simple way how to defend against such codes.

-Fighting bad AI with good AI - that's the spirit here.
+[*The only thing that can stop a bad AI is a good AI.*](https://www.helpnetsecurity.com/2023/04/03/machine-learning-malware/) - that's the spirit here.
 I am curious whether these future techniques can be defeated without LLMs that exploit the fluidity between natural and computer languages.
 <p align="center">